philippjbauer/WoocommerceProductBuilder/README.md

 will appear for further configuration.
 After you chose the parent catgory choose how many options can be chosen by the user.
 You can also define how many options of a category can be chosen.
 If you have a base-product you will want to set a maximum of 1 for example.
 You can also define custom tab-names that will appear in the frontend.

+# License

+The license is GNU GPL (see LICENSE.txt).